 Berberis poluninii Ahrendt

-Berberis wallichiana is an erect, spiny, evergreen shrub that is much-branched from the base; it can grow up to 200cm tall[
+Berberis wallichiana is an erect, spiny, evergreen shrub that is much-branched from the base; it usually grows up to 200cm tall, occasionally to 300cm[

 The plant is harvested from the wild for local use as a food and a medicine.